Non-collapsed eGH convergence and dimension: Acknowledgements

 \section{Acknowledgements}

-The authors would like to express their gratitude to Jiayin Pan for helpful discussions.
+The authors would like to express their gratitude to Jiayin Pan and Logan Richard for helpful discussions.
 The authors would also like to thank Conrad Plaut for interesting conversations that led to Proposition \ref{pro:uniform-continuity} and Theorem \ref{thm:abu}.
 JNZ wishes to thank the PAPIIT-UNAM Project IA103925 for financial support.
+JSR thanks the support from grant PID2024-158664NB-C21 from Agencia Estatal de Investigaci\'on (Spain).